Locations:

 Advertisement

 Generally, a preschooler should be eating between 1,200 and 1,600 calories per day.
-However, this will vary based on gender, weight and height, as well as activity level.
+However, this will vary based on sex, weight and height, as well as activity level.
 Parents should discuss overall calories with a doctor or registered dietitian.

 “I do not generally recommend counting calories for children, rather focusing on offering a varied diet and instilling positive eating behaviors overall,” says Hyland.